 Once the bleeding vessel is identified, microcoils are used to occlude the bleeding vessel and to achieve hemostasis.
-Although microcoils are most commonly used, polyvinyl alcohol and Gelfoam are also used alone or in conjunction with microcoils.[5, 43, 44] However, if terminal mural branches of the bleeding vessel cannot be catheterized, abort the procedure and immediately perform surgery.
+Although microcoils are most commonly used, polyvinyl alcohol and Gelfoam are also used alone or in conjunction with microcoils.[6, 48, 49] However, if terminal mural branches of the bleeding vessel cannot be catheterized, abort the procedure and immediately perform surgery.

 Kuo et al concluded superselective microcoil embolization for the treatment of LGIB is safe and effective.
 They reported complete clinical success in 86% of patients with a rebleeding rate of 14%.
 Minor ischemic complication rates were noted as 4.5%, and major ischemic complication rates were reported as 0%.
 The investigators also reviewed the data from 122 cases of lower GI superselective microcoil embolization in the literature, with meta-analysis performed in 144 patients.
 The combined analysis revealed a minor ischemic complication rate of 9% and a major ischemic complication rate of 0%.

 Rossetti at al reviewed 11 years of experience in transarterial embolization of acute colonic bleeding in Switzerland.
-Twenty-four patients underwent colonic embolization for diverticular, post-polypectomy, bleeding, and bleeding from cancer, angiodysplasia, and hemorrhoids.
-All bleeding stopped except hemorrhoidal bleeding, requiring hemorrhoidal ligature.
+Twenty-four patients underwent colonic embolization for diverticular, postpolypectomy, bleeding, as well as bleeding from cancer, angiodysplasia, and hemorrhoids.
+All the different types of bleeding stopped except hemorrhoidal bleeding, requiring hemorrhoidal ligature.
 The risk of bowel ischemia was 21%.
 In another study, 44 patients underwent microcoil embolizations for arterial gastrointestinal bleeding.
 The technical success rate was 88%, with a clinical success rate of 57%.
 Intestinal ischemia occurred in 5% of patients.
 The mortality rate was 18%.
-It is concluded that microcoil embolization has high success rate and the number of preprocedural and postprocedural transfusions does not affect technical success.
+It was concluded that microcoil embolization had a high success rate and the number of preprocedural and postprocedural transfusions did not affect the technical success.

 In another study by Yap et al, 95 patients underwent embolization for acute GI hemorrhage ; 80% of the patients had upper GI hemorrhage and the rest had lower GI hemorrhage.
 Vessels embolized included gastroduodenal (39%), pancreatoduodenal (20%), gastric (19%), superior mesenteric (11%), inferior mesenteric (11%), and splenic artery (4%).
 Immediate hemostasis was obtained in 98% of patients.
 Complications included bowel ischemia in 4% and coil migration in 3% of patients.
 The overall 30-day mortality rate was 18%.

-In Japan, therapeutic upper (n=16) and lower GI (n=23) embolization was performed in 39 cases in 37 patients.
+In Japan, therapeutic upper (n=16) and lower GI (n=23) embolization was performed on 39 occasions in 37 patients.
 N -butyl-2-cyanoacrylate was used in 1:1 and in 1:5 mixtures.
 Recurrent bleeding occurred in 2 patients, hepatic abscess in 2 cases, and lower limb ischemia in 1 patient.
 No intestinal necrosis occurred.
-It is concluded that transcatheter arterial embolizations using N -butyl-2-cyanoacrylate is safe and effective with a high rate of complete hemostasis.
+It was concluded that transcatheter arterial embolizations using N -butyl-2-cyanoacrylate was safe and effective with a high rate of complete hemostasis.

 Rosenkrantz et al reported 3 cases of colonic infarction.
 One patient died following segmental colectomy, and the other patients revealed full-thickness bowel wall injury in the resected specimen.
 Intestinal ischemia and infarction have also been reported.
 To prevent this complication, perform embolization beyond the marginal artery as close as possible to the bleeding point in the terminal mural arteries.
 At least 139 cases have been collected from the medical literature since 1972.